CyrilG93/PremiereSubCreator/README.md

 Sub Creator is an Adobe Premiere Pro extension for creating subtitles from an `SRT` file, Whisper transcription, WhisperX transcription, or corrected text.
 It can generate animated `MOGRT` subtitles or native Premiere subtitle tracks.

-Compatible with Premiere Pro `2025+` on Windows and macOS, not compatible with Premiere 24 or earlier.
+Compatible with Premiere Pro `2025+` on Windows and macOS.
+It's not compatible with Premiere 24 or earlier.

 ## Main Features